0x2142/frigate-notify/docs/config/file.md

     - Specify what to do with events that only contain audio detection
     - By default, these events will generate notifications
     - Set to `drop` to silently drop these events & not send notifications
-- **wait_for_lpr** (Optional - Default: `false`)
-    - Specify whether to wait for license plate recognition data when cars & license plates are detected
-    - This will re-check the Frigate for license plate information every 2 seconds with a 10 second maximum

 ```yaml title="Config File Snippet"
 alerts: